National People's Party (Pakistan)

 The National People's Party (NPP) (نیشنل پیپلز پارٹی) was a political party located in Pakistan (most active in the province of Sindh and southern parts of Punjab).
 It was founded in 1986 by Ghulam Mustafa Jatoi after he had a disagreement with Benazir Bhutto, subsequently leaving the Pakistan Peoples Party.

-In the 2008 Pakistani general elections the party only managed to win one seat in the National Assembly.
+In the 2008 Pakistani general elections, the party only managed to win one seat in the National Assembly.
 Ghulam Mustafa's son Ghulam Murtaza Khan Jatoi won the election in NA-211 Naushahro Feroze-I, holding the seat won in 2002 elections by Dr. Abdul Ghaffar Khan Jemms under the National Alliance banner.
 The party also won four provincial seats, all in the Sindh province.

 In May 2013, the party merged with the Pakistan Muslim League (N).

+It was later merged in GDA in 2018, when its leader Ghulam Murtaza Jatoi joined GDA before 2018 general elections.

 Formation

 The National People's Party was founded in 1986 by Ghulam Mustafa Jatoi, who brought together a number of political heavyweights from all over Pakistan under its banner.
 Among them were former Pakistan People's Party stalwarts and Punjab Chief Ministers Ghulam Mustafa Khar and Hanif Ramay, as well as former federal ministers: S.M.
 Zafar, Hamid Raza Gilani, Malik Hamid Sarfraz, Nawab Ghaus Bux Raisani, Kamal Azfar, Mian Sajid Pervaiz, Nafees Siddiqui, Rana Muhammad Hanif Khan, Akhtar Hussain Shah, Rabbani Khar and Aftab Shah Gilani.
 A manifesto was prepared and the party was expected to rise to prominence quickly due to the declining popularity of the People's Party.
 Now, it is declining due to insufficient leadership.
 Irfan Abbasi was the media coordinator of the National People's Party He had also worked in the Sukkur Division as an information secretary.
 Soon after, he was kicked out of the party due to allying with the Pakistan People's Party.